-SBEM Calculations stands for Simplified Building Energy Mode and is used to assess energy in non-residential buildings.
+SBEM Calculations stands for Simplified Building Energy Model and is used to assess energy in non-residential buildings.
 These calculations prove that the building conforms to the regulations laid down in Building Regulations Approved Document L2A.
 It does this by comparing the designed Building Emission Rate (BER) with the Target Emission Rate (TER).
 These SBEM calculations can then produce a BRUKL report.

 Essentially, SBEM calculations are like SAP calculations, but for non-residential premises.
 They calculate the amount of energy used by a building, through things like heating, air conditioning and lighting.
 The amount of carbon dioxide the building emits is also calculated, before then assigning the building a rating between 1 and 100.
 The closer to 100 the rating is, the more energy efficient the building is deemed to be.
 A BRUKL certificate is then issued, and if the project meets the requirements it will have passed Building Regulations Part L.